 The Lord of the Rings trilogy was filmed entirely in New Zealand.
 There were as many as nine individual units filming in the remotest and scenic areas.
 Since the release of Lord of the Rings Fellowship of the Ring, many die hard Lord of the Rings fans have come to New Zealand to seek out the spectacular locations.

-Below is a guide to these locations with instructions on how to get there.
+Below is a guide to these locations with instructions.

 An inaccessible location close to Closeburn was the location for Amon Hen.
 Closeburn is 8km from Queenstown.
 The area where the filming took place was in a Pine forest on a peninsula located on the shore of Lake Wakatipu.